 As a student you know that school work is just part of the big picture.
 On top of school you may have jobs, sports, debate team, drama - to name just a few - as well as time you want to spend with your friends.
 Adding that layer of information into your planner helps you see how it ALL works together so that you have the information you need to manage and plan your time.

 This 5 Step Guide will help you maximize the potential of your ClassTracker Ultimate Student Planner to keep track of all the important facets of your life.

-(Thank you Abby, a ClassTracker power user, for images from her planner!)
+(Thank you Julia, a ClassTracker Ambassador and power user, for images from her planner!)

 Let us know how you like to use your planner in the comments section below!

 Step 1: Write your contact info